Mixed Breed Dog Temperament: What's Good About 'Em, What's Bad About 'Em

-- Shedding – most mixed breeds are average to heavy shedders.
+- Shedding.
+Most mixed breeds are average to heavy shedders.
 It's uncommon to find a mixed breed dog who sheds lightly.

 A Mixed Breed Dog may not be right for you.

-To learn more about training mixed breed dogs to be calm and well-behaved, consider my dog training book, Teach Your Dog 100 English Words.
+To learn more about training your dog to be calm and well-behaved, my dog training book is Teach Your Dog 100 English Words.
 It's a unique Vocabulary and Respect Training Program that will teach your dog to listen to you and do whatever you ask.

-My dog buying guide, Dog Quest: Find The Dog Of Your Dreams, will teach you everything you need to know about finding a healthy and good-tempered mixed breed dog.
+My dog buying guide, Dog Quest: Find The Dog Of Your Dreams, will teach you everything you need to know about finding a good-tempered, healthy dog.

-My dog health care book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy is the book you need.
-Raise your dog the right way and you will be helping him live a longer, healthier life while avoiding health problems and unnecessary veterinary expenses.
+My dog health care book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy, shows you how to help your dog live a longer life while avoiding health problems and unnecessary veterinary expenses.